adzerk/apso/README.md

-The `TryWith` object mimics the [try-with-resources](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html) construct from Java world, or a loan pattern, where a given function can try to use a `Closeable` resource which shall automatically disposed off and closed properly afterwards.
+The `TryWith` object mimics the [try-with-resources](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html) construct from Java world, or a loan pattern, where a given function can try to use a `Closeable` resource which shall automatically be disposed off and closed properly afterwards.

 ```scala
 scala> import java.io.Closeable